 I mean, let's be clear.

-There are a good half dozen folks at the Department of Defense who are actively out to thwart The president's agenda and who are using this process as the means to do it.
+There are a good half dozen folks at the Department of Defense who are actively out to thwart the president's agenda and who are using this process as the means to do it.

 But it's also happening in the State Department.

-It's happening at Homeland Security.
+It's happening in Homeland Security.

-It's happening in a number of places government wide.
+It's happening in a number of places government-wide.

-And you know, here's another irony, too.
+And here's another irony, too.

 Under Brennan, the CIA was one of the worst and remains one of the worst offenders as far as due process.